Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Introduction

 \section{Introduction}

-In 2021, the state of Alabama sued the US Department of Commerce.
+In \fi 2021, the state of Alabama sued the US Department of Commerce.
 Alabama sought to enjoin the use of a new disclosure avoidance system for the forthcoming release of 2020 decennial census data. \begin{quote} ``Forcing the State to redistrict with intentionally flawed data will impede Alabama's ability to draw representative districts with near-equal populations, which is what the Constitution and one-person, one-vote jurisprudence require.
 This will also impede Alabama's ability to draw districts to protect minority voting rights as required by the Voting Rights Act.'' (\emph{Alabama v.\ Department of Commerce}, 2021) \end{quote} \parshape=0 Concerns persisted even after the data were published.
 In early 2022, one of us was contacted by lawyers at the ACLU in connection with racial gerrymandering cases in Georgia and Arkansas.
 They wondered whether the new disclosure avoidance system could affect the reported number of majority-Black districts in a demonstration redistricting plan.\footnote{Ultimately, this issue was not raised by defendants.
-No expert testimony was needed.} If so, the States could try to take advantage of this uncertainty at trial.
+No expert testimony was needed.}

 Every ten years, the US Census Bureau conducts a decennial census and produces the \emph{Redistricting Data Summary Files}---the basis for all redistricting for the following decade.
 These Redistricting Data are created by first aggregating data from the \emph{Census Edited File} (CEF)---the confidential dataset that reflects the results of the completed census---and then applying the \emph{Disclosure Avoidance System} (DAS).
 Through 2010, the DAS comprised traditional disclosure limitation techniques, primarily swapping \citep{censushistory}.
 These techniques are now understood as lacking formal guarantees against re-identification and individualized data disclosures \citep{garfinkel2018understanding,dick2023confidence}.